Toronto Huskies: Franchise history

 The team's leading scorer was Mike McCarron, with 649 points in 60 games.
 He and Fitzgerald were the only players to appear in every game.
 Sadowski had the most points per game, averaging 19.1 points over his 10 games with the Huskies.
 Hank Biasatti and Gino Sovran were the only Canadians on the Huskies, each playing just six games.

 Neither of the Huskies' head coaches (or their interim coaches) would coach another game in the BAA/NBA after their time in Toronto.
 Of the 20 players to make it to the floor for the Huskies, only five would go on to play 10 or more games in the BAA/NBA following the 1946–47 season: Sadowski, Mogus, Hermsen, Nostrand, and Dick Schulz.
 Hermsen was the last active NBA player from the Huskies roster, retiring in 1953 as a member of the Indianapolis Olympians.

+During the BAA's first ever postseason meeting between teams since completing their first ever season, the Huskies joined the Chicago Stags (who had reached as far as the 1947 BAA Finals that season) as one of two teams to remain undecided on whether they would continue onward with playing in the BAA for another season or not.
+The Huskies would continue to stick around long enough to participate in the inaugural 1947 BAA draft at The Leland Hotel, with them having the #2 pick and selecting guard/forward Glen Selbo from the University of Wisconsin with it alongside multiple other players like forward/center Red Rocha from Oregon State University (who would be traded to the St. Louis Bombers), Frank Broyles from the Georgia School of Technology (who later became a college football coach and athletic director), former MLB player Wimpy Quinn from the University of Oregon, and Paul Hoffman from Purdue University.
+However, they would later join the Pittsburgh Ironmen in folding their teams simultaneously on July 27, 1947, joining the Detroit Falcons from July 9 and Cleveland Rebels from June 9 as the first four BAA (now NBA) teams to ever fold in the league's existence.